Gaming Laptop Buying Guide: Find the Right Rig

 - Customization: A good gaming keyboard should offer customizable backlighting — not because it's a necessity, but because it looks freaking cool!
 In addition to the built-in light show, there should be software that lets you create macros and link them to your lighting profile, as well as the associated game.

-We're fans of Razer's Synapse 2.0 software that gives you all of this and lets you create profiles for all your compatible Razer hardware (mice, headsets and keyboards) and allows access via the cloud on any laptop.
-For creating a kick-ass show on your keyboard, we're fond of both Alienware's FX software and the SteelSeries Engine, which also keeps track on your keystrokes.
+When it comes to customization software, I'm a huge fan of Razer's Synapse 2.0 app.
+It lets you create profiles for all your compatible Razer hardware (mice, headsets and keyboards) in addition to turning your keyboard into one hell of a light show.
+And if that isn't enough you can access your creations via the cloud on any laptop.
+For creating a kick-ass show on your keyboard, I'm fond of both Alienware's FX software and the SteelSeries Engine, which also keeps track on your keystrokes.
 That comes in handy if you're trying to keep track of your kill rate or some other important input stat.

 CPU and RAM: The Brains of the Operation